gjr80/weewx-gw1000/README.md

         weectl extension install https://github.com/gjr80/weewx-gw1000/releases/latest/download/gw1000.zip

+    **Note:** If the installation fails with an error indicating there is no module named 'six' manually install the Six library using the following command before re-attempting the driver installation:

+        sudo apt install python3-six

     For WeeWX *pip* installs the Python virtual environment must be activated before the extension is installed:

         source ~/weewx-venv/bin/activate
         weectl extension install https://github.com/gjr80/weewx-gw1000/releases/latest/download/gw1000.zip

+    **Note:** If the installation fails with an error indicating there is no module named 'six' manually install the Six library using the following command before re-attempting the driver installation:

+        pip install six

     For WeeWX installs from *git* the Python virtual environment must be activated before the extension is installed:

         source ~/weewx-venv/bin/activate
         python3 ~/weewx/src/weectl.py extension install https://github.com/gjr80/weewx-gw1000/releases/latest/download/gw1000.zip

+    **Note:** If the installation fails with an error indicating there is no module named 'six' manually install the Six library using the following command before re-attempting the driver installation:

+        pip install six

 3. Test the Ecowitt Gateway driver by running the driver file directly using the *--test-driver* command line option.